xarray-contrib/xarray.dev/src/posts/gpu-pipeline/index.md

 1. Storing the data without compression (if not transferring over a network), as decompressing data can slow down read speeds.
 But see also GPU decompression with nvCOMP below. 😉
 2. Concatenating several data variables together **if** a single chunk size is too small (`<1MB`), at the expense of reducing readability of the Zarr store.
    Having too many small chunks can be detrimental to read speeds.
 A compressed chunk should be `>1MB`, `<100MB` for optimal reads.
-   - Alternatively, wait for [sharding](https://zarr.readthedocs.io/en/stable/user-guide/performance.html#sharding) to be supported for GPU buffers in zarr-python.
+   - Alternatively, wait for [sharding](https://zarr.readthedocs.io/en/stable/user-guide/performance.html#sharding) to be supported for GPU buffers in Zarr-python.
-3. Align chunks with access pattern of your model.
+3. Align chunks with model access pattern.

-The plot below shows the read performance of the original dataset vs. the rechunked dataset (to optimal chunk size) vs. uncompressed zarr v3 dataset.
+The plot below shows the performance of the original dataset vs. the rechunked dataset (to optimal chunk size) vs. uncompressed Zarr v3 dataset.

-TODO: ADD plot here.

-### Step 2: Reading with zarr-python v3 + kvikIO 📖
+### Step 2: Reading with Zarr-Python v3 + kvikIO 📖

-The advent of [Zarr v3](https://zarr.dev/blog/zarr-python-3-release/) bought many improvements, including the ability to [read from Zarr stores to CuPy arrays (i.e. GPU memory)](https://github.com/zarr-developers/zarr-python/issues/2574).
+[Zarr v3](https://zarr.dev/blog/zarr-python-3-release/) introduces new capabilities, including the ability to [read from Zarr stores into CuPy arrays (i.e. GPU memory)](https://github.com/zarr-developers/zarr-python/issues/2574).

 Specifically, you can use the [`zarr-python`](https://github.com/zarr-developers/zarr-python) driver to read data from zarr->CPU->GPU, or the [`kvikio`](https://github.com/rapidsai/kvikio) driver to read data from zarr->GPU directly!